Kingdom of Kongo: 18th and 19th centuries

 In the eighteenth and nineteenth centuries, Kongo artists began making crucifixes and other religious objects that depicted Jesus as an African.
 Such objects produced by many workshops over a long period (given their variety) reflect that emerging belief that Kongo was a central part of the Christian world, and fundamental to its history.
 A story of the eighteenth century was that the partially ruined cathedral of São Salvador, originally constructed for the Jesuits in 1549 and eventually elevated to cathedral status, was actually built overnight by angels.
 It was called affectionately, Nkulumbimbi.
-Pope John Paul II would eventually say mass at this cathedral in 1992.

 Manuel II of Kongo succeeded Pedro IV in 1718.
 Manuel II ruled over a restored and restive kingdom until his death in 1743.
 However, Soyo's provincial status in the kingdom, nominal for years, limited Manuel's power.
 Nsundi on the north had also more or less become independent, although still claiming to be part of the larger kingdom and more or less permanently ruled by a Kimpanzu family.
 Even within the remaining portions of the kingdom, there were still powerful and violent rivalries.
 At least one major war took place in the 1730s in the province of Mbamba.
 Pedro IV's successor, Garcia IV Nkanga a Mvandu, ruled from 1743 to 1752.
 Pedro IV's restoration required his successor's membership in a branch of the Kinlaza faction resident in Matadi that had sworn loyalty to Pedro IV in 1716.
 Other Kinlaza branches had developed in the north, at Lemba and Matari, and in the south along the Mbidizi River in lands that had been ruled by D. Ana Afonso de Leão.
 De Leão's lands came to be called the "Lands of the Queen".